-In 2017, the Board offered four sessions of a specially designed Train-the-Trainer course.
-Both current pilots and pilot trainees attended with another session planned for August 7, 2018.
+In 2018, the BPC offered a fifth session of a specially designed Train-the-Trainer course for Supervising Pilots.
+Both current pilots and pilot trainees attended the session.

-The course was developed to ensure that all pilots understand the changes coming forth from the Training Program Evaluation Project conducted in 2016.
+The course was developed to ensure that all pilots understand the changes that were developed from the Training Program Evaluation Project conducted in 2016, which provided psychometric validation of the training program components.
 The enhancements to the training program trainee evaluation documents were developed using a "criterion based" evaluation system and the criteria was directly matched to a job analysis survey previously completed by subject matter experts (licensed pilots).